Chat With A Librarian

 This first step is to show you the correct subject heading to use for your topic.
 We discover that for autotransfusion/autologous, the official subject heading is Blood Transfusion, Autologous.
 Click the check box to the left of that term, and you'll see a new box on the right-hand side with your selection inside it.
 Click the SEARCH DATABASE button at the top of that right-hand box.

 From the search results, we're going to continue narrowing down.
 Click "Advanced Search" again to get to the advanced search options.
 From "Journal Subset" options, choose Nursing to select nursing journals.

-There are other limiters ars well (evidence-based, peer review, English language, etc.).
+There are other limiters as well (evidence-based, peer review, English language, etc.).
 If you need them, select them.
 But be aware that the more limiters you select, the fewer results you'll see in your search.
-Press either on eof the search buttons to start the search.
+Press either one of the search buttons to start the search.

 For your terms, you should see around 147 results, summarized as a list in the center of the screen.
 Those results will range in date from the 80s up to now, so the first thing you should do before opening individual articles is to select an appropriate date range from the date limiter at left.
 I'd start with 2013 to get the last 5 years' worth of articles.

 Your search should regenerate with a smaller set of results now.